gkarumba/i-Reporter-endpoints/README.md

 ## Deployment

-The APIs is hosted on [HEROKU] and can be access via : https://i-reporter-gkarumba.herokuapp.com/
+The APIs is hosted on HEROKU and can be access via : [HEROKU](https://i-reporter-gkarumba.herokuapp.com/)

 ## Running nosetests
 run the following command on terminal : `nosetests --with-coverage --cover-package=app`